azat-co/practicalnode/chapter1/chapter1.md

 }
 ```

-On the other hand, the function invocation looks like
+On the other hand, the function invocation looks like the following:

 ```js
 f()